 Ribble Valley Borough Council has launched its 2022 sports and arts excellence grants scheme that helps youngsters excel in sport, dance, drama and music.

-The scheme has supported numerous young Ribble Valley athletes and performance artists at county and national level over the years, including Olympians Jon Schofield and Samantha Murray.
+The scheme has supported the borough’s young athletes and performance artists at county and national level over the years, including Olympians Jon Schofield and Samantha Murray.

 The grants are available for sport, dance, drama and music (instrumental and voice), with priority given to those with a strong track record in their chosen discipline and able to provide evidence of achievement.

 Sports and community groups, where many young people started their careers, and projects that improve arts activity in the borough, particularly for the disadvantaged and those with access difficulties, can also apply for a slice of the council’s 2022 culture and recreation grants scheme.

 Projects across the arts spectrum will be considered, including theatre, dance, music, comedy, film, photography, fine art, craft and creative writing.